 But the state high school league pushed back against the idea that team selection isn’t influenced by “size, speed or strength.”

-“Simply because Dance Team is not a ‘contact sport’ does not mean that participation from boys will not upset the competitive balance,” Kevin Beck, a lawyer for the Minnesota State High School League, wrote in a court brief.
+“Simply because Dance Team is not a ‘contact sport’ does not mean that participation from boys will not upset the competitive balance,” Beck wrote in the court brief.

 This is not the first time the Pacific Legal Foundation has asserted boys’ rights to compete on dance teams.
 After the firm filed a similar lawsuit on behalf of a South Dakota student last year, that state voted to recommend a permanent rule change allowing boys to participate.